dsdude123/MariBot/docs/commands.md

 ### Image Commands
 `comic <text>` - Displays a specified comic.
 Replace `<text>` with your choice.
 See comics.md for supported comics.
+`biden <url>` - Displays an image in a display next to President Biden.
+Also supports GIFs.
+Replace `<url>` with an image URL, mention a user to use their avatar, or leave blank to use the last posted image in the channel.
 `image <text>` - Performs a Google image search and returns the first result.
 Replace `<text>` with your keywords to search.
 `sonicsays <text>` - Generates a Sonic Says image.
 Replace `<text>` with any text.
 `waifu` - Generates a waifu using Waifu Labs.